 As the symptoms of my MS have worsened, I have had to make many modifications in order to enjoy the outdoors.
-Thanks to my wife, we have been able to adjust many existing devices without spending the frightening amount of cash that seems to be attached to most medical items.
+Thanks to my friends and family, we have been able to adjust many existing devices without spending the frightening amount of cash that seems to be attached to most medical items.
 As time passes, I will add to the pictures of these adaptations here.

-This is a fishing rig I borrowed from a friend.
-It's a sip and puff modified Electramate reel that my son mounted on the side of my chair.
+This is a fishing rig a friend of mine designed.
+It's a bite control modified Electramate reel that my son mounted on the side of my chair.

 I've had some problems getting the scope in position for a good sight picture with my newest shooting setup.
 Ken Snyder, a good friend from Oregon, designed and built this adaptive base to bring the scope where I needed it.
 This invention will work great for vision impaired shooters as well as for blind shooters who need a spotter sighting over their shoulder.
 Ken's got a wealth of knowledge in design and fabrication and is very interested in working with both disabled shooters and anglers in any direction they might wish to adapt.
 Ken can be contacted by email.